Martin

 FIG. 17 shows a first method of fresh water recovery by

-allowing fresh liquid to escape via a gap in the sidewall of the
+allowing fresh liquid to escape via a gap in the sidewall of

-the cationic porous medium.
+zone in the cationic porous medium.

 FIG. 18 shows a complete shock membrane apparatus,